JaninaMattes/NoiseGuided-SmoothLFM/README.md

 ## 💡 Motivation

-The framework addresses fundamental trade-offs in generative models: **sample quality, diversity, and speed**, while introducing strong interpretability.
+The framework addresses fundamental trade-offs in generative models: **sample quality, diversity, and speed**, while introducing a pathway to improved interpretability through an auxiliary ß-VAE encoder.
 It leverages deterministic continuous flows rather than stochastic noise schedules, resulting in smoother and more controllable outputs.

 ---